knd/staking-docs/tezos/setup-tezos-baker-on-vultr-may-2020.md

 ssh baker@<IP_ADDRESS> # replace `baker` with your created user's name

 # You will be prompted to enter password for this sudo user `baker`.
-# If access granted, you will be inside the remote server command line under user baker.
+# If access granted, you will be inside the remote server under user `baker`.
 # This is the RECOMMENDED remote access from now on.
 ```